tek/vim-pymport/README.md

 `pymport_package_precedence` A list of package names that determines the order in which import blocks from these are placed below any other packages

+`pymport_choose_by_precedence` If set, try to automatically pick an import if multiple results were found by consulting `pymport_package_precedence`.
+Toggled by `!`.

-If you want to search third-party packages, you could add a line like this to your config:
+If you wanted to search third-party packages, you could add a line like this to your config:

 `let g:pymport_paths += glob('$VIRTUAL_ENV/lib/python*/site-packages', 0, 1)`